fed135/readme-template/README.md

 # About the readme file

+This projet's purpose is to help developpers make better Readme files for their hosted/collaborative projects.
+It is a work in progress, I would really appreciate input on form, syntax and grammar.
+Thanks! - Fred

 ## Philosophy

 The readme page is an overview or your library, script or app's content and a portal to all the related tools and information.